 Last May I purchased a leasehold property in Sturminster Newton.
 Do I have any liability for service charges relating to a period prior to my ownership?

 Where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
 It is an essential part of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I own a 1 bedroom flat in Sturminster Newton, conveyancing having been completed December 1998.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable flats in Sturminster Newton with an extended lease are worth £201,000.
-The average or mid-range amount of ground rent is £45 levied per year.
-The lease ends on 21st October 2084
+I am the registered owner of a 2 bed flat in Sturminster Newton, conveyancing was carried out March 1996.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Comparable properties in Sturminster Newton with an extended lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease terminates on 21st October 2085

-With just 65 years unexpired we estimate the price of your lease extension to range between £13,300 and £15,400 plus legals.
+You have 65 years left to run we estimate the price of your lease extension to range between £13,300 and £15,400 plus costs.

-The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more comprehensive due diligence.
-You should not use the figures in tribunal or court proceedings.
-There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first getting professional advice.